-OPTIMUM PET HEALTH & WELLNESS CENTER NOW OFFERS THE LATEST IN PERMANENT PET IDENTIFICATION
+OPTIMUM VETERINARY MEDICAL GROUP OFFERS THE LATEST IN PERMANENT PET IDENTIFICATION

-Optimum Pet Health & Wellness Center is pleased to announce we now offer the HomeAgain® Pet Recovery Service, a permanent, unalterable method of pet identification responsible for the successful reunion of more than 200,000 lost pets with their rightful owners.
+Optimum Veterinary Medical Group is pleased to announce we now offer the HomeAgain® Pet Recovery Service, a permanent, unalterable method of pet identification responsible for the successful reunion of more than 200,000 lost pets with their rightful owners.

 HomeAgain is an advanced pet identification and retrieval system.
 A microchip with a unique identification code is implanted under the skin between the shoulders of the pet.
 The pet is enrolled in the HomeAgain Recovery Service.
 HomeAgain maintains a national database and is available 24-hours daily, 365 days a year.
 When a lost pet is found, it can be scanned at an animal shelter or the clinic of a participating veterinarian.
 The animal's identification number is called into HomeAgain, and the pet owner is notified immediately.